vsavkin/angulardart_file_size_tools/README.md

 ## Notes

 * With tracing enabled the file size will increase significantly.
-So if care about about the size, and not the number of methods, disable tracing and use `dumpinfo.sh`.
+If you want to be precise about the size, disable tracing and use `dumpinfo.sh`.